- Don’t let the insurance company dodge responsibility if you have been hit by a negligent driver in a roundabout.

 - Drivers must use turn signals to indicate an exit of the roundabout, stick to the posted speed limit, and yield the right of way to cars already in the roundabout.

 Despite the safety improvements Roundabouts provide, dangerous accidents still occur.
 And, because Roundabouts are still relatively new, there is still confusion about how these intersections work and who is responsible in the event of an accident.
 Don’t let the insurance company dodge responsibility if you have been hit by a negligent driver in a roundabout.
-Here are the ways we can help you:
+Here are the ways our car accident lawyers can help you:

 - Investigation of how the accident happened